devkcud/todocli/README.md

 To build, follow these steps:

 1. Clone the repository using `git clone https://github.com/devkcud/todocli.git`
-2. cd into the _cloned folder_ and build it using `cargo build --release --quiet`
+2. cd into the _cloned folder_ and build it using `cargo build --release`

 ## Usage